GabeScott/standard-works-vault/General Conference/1982 April - Five Million Members—A Milestone and Not a Summit.md

 Let us be grateful.
 But let us not be boastful.
 Let us rather be thankful and humble, as becomes those who are the beneficiaries of such rich blessings from the Almighty.

 This is a time to ask ourselves whether, although we have grown in numbers and strength, we are any nearer perfection in the virtue of our individual lives.
 The milestone of five million members has real significance only to the degree that we as a people bring the gospel into our lives and demonstrate its fruits in our actions.
-The Lord has reminded us in no uncertain terms that “of him unto whom much is given much is required.”
-(D&C 82:3.)
+The Lord has reminded us in no uncertain terms that “of him unto whom much is given much is required.” ([[D&C 82.3|D&C 82:3]].)

 As we go forward we must never be distracted from the great and compelling triad of responsibility laid upon the Church to, first, carry the gospel of Jesus Christ to the people of the earth; second, to implement that gospel in the lives of the membership of the Church; and, third, to extend through vicarious work its blessings to those who have passed beyond the veil of death.
 Our mission is “as broad as eternity and as deep as the love of God.”
 Adherence to that mission has brought us to this significant milestone, and this must be only a milestone and not a summit.

-The Lord set the parameters of this work when he declared, “And this gospel of the kingdom shall be preached in all the world for a witness unto all nations; and then shall the end come.”
-(Matt.
-24:14.)
+The Lord set the parameters of this work when he declared, “And this gospel of the kingdom shall be preached in all the world for a witness unto all nations; and then shall the end come.” ([[Matthew 24.14|Matt.
+24:14]].)

 This is our great challenge and our responsibility.